-f.
-Been suspended, cancelled, terminated or found non-responsible on any contract, or had a surety called upon to complete an awarded contract?
+Been suspended, cancelled, terminated or found non responsible on any contract, or had a surety called upon to complete Answering yes to the above question does not automatically disqualify an awarded contract? applicant from becoming an Approved Vendor.
+The Program Administrator will consider the relevant information on a case-by-case basis.